julieolin/week8/content/_index.md

 Now we have had a small introduction to Manhattan... so which AirBnB to choose?

 Below, all AirBnB locations is plotted to the map.
 By using the zoom-function, the map is able to provide the exact location, price pr. night and a small description of the AirBnB place.
 Also, clicking on the layer botton in the right hand corner, you are able to sort in room types.

-Try it and may you explore some hidden gems of AirBnB rentals!
+Now, armed with your newly discovered information about the different neighbourhoods, you are ready to explore the hidden gems Manhattan has to offer!

 <iframe src="mapcluster_final1.html"
     sandbox="allow-same-origin allow-scripts"